Forceflow/twitter_blocklist_exporter/README.md

-# twitter_blocklist_exporter v0.1
+# twitter_blocklist_exporter v0.2
-This is a Python3 script that uses the Twitter API to download your **Twitter blocklist** and generate a HTML file with all usernames listed and clickable.
-You can use this list as a reference to share or block unwanted accounts elsewhere.
+This is a Python3 script that uses the Twitter API to download your **Twitter blocklist** or **mutelist** and generate a HTML file with all usernames listed and clickable.
+You can use this list as a reference to share, mute or block unwanted accounts elsewhere.

-This script was created because blocklist exporting/importing, introduced on the platform [in 2015](https://blog.twitter.com/en_us/a/2015/sharing-block-lists-to-help-make-twitter-safer), has been absent without notice since 2019.
+This script was created because blocklist/mutelist exporting/importing, introduced on the platform [in 2015](https://blog.twitter.com/en_us/a/2015/sharing-block-lists-to-help-make-twitter-safer), has been absent without notice since 2019.

 # Running
 Just run `python3 blocklist_exporter.py`.
 After the script has run, your exported blocklist can be found in `blocklist.html`.
+If you want to export your mutelist, add --mutelist to the command: `python3 blocklist_exporter.py --mutelist`

 # Requirements
 Python 3 with the [Tweepy library](https://docs.tweepy.org/en/stable/install.html) is required.
 Install it using `pip3 install tweepy` or through your distribution package manager.
 You also need Twitter API keys.
 Check the section below on how to generate them.

 # Sample output
 ```
-Twitter Blocklist exporter v0.1 - https://github.com/Forceflow/twitter_blocklist_exporter
+Twitter Blocklist exporter v0.2 - https://github.com/Forceflow/twitter_blocklist_exporter
 ---
 Loading Twitter API keys from file
 Authenticating with Twitter